Institute for Cultural Research: History

 The institute was founded in 1965 by the well-known writer, thinker and Sufi teacher Idries Shah to facilitate the dissemination of ideas, information and understanding between cultures.
 Its Objects and Regulations were officially first adopted on 21 January 1966.

 In his book Listening to Idries Shah, author, psychotherapist and tutor, Ivan Tyrrell recounts a conversation in which Shah explained his reasons for founding the ICR: "I want to attract ordinary people and help them think about psychological and cultural issues.
 But, as an individual, I can't easily get people to listen seriously.
 I discovered, however, that if I call myself an 'institute' – they will," Shah told him.
 Tyrrell adds: "I heard [Shah] say many times over the years, 'We live in an appearance culture' [...]
 That is one reason why it was necessary for him to create ICR: people like to join an organisation and be part of a community."

 Based for some time at Tunbridge Wells in Kent, the institute was later based in London.
-Shah acted as the Institute's Director of Studies whilst still alive.
-Nobel Prize-winning novelist Doris Lessing, who was influenced by Idries Shah, has also contributed to the Institute.
+Shah acted as the institute's Director of Studies whilst still alive.
+Nobel Prize-winning novelist Doris Lessing, who was influenced by Idries Shah, has also contributed to the institute.

 Aims and remit

-The Institute's stated aim was "to stimulate study, debate, education and research into all aspects of human thought, behaviour and culture" and to make the results of its members' academic work accessible to society and also to academics working in different fields.
+The institute's stated aim was "to stimulate study, debate, education and research into all aspects of human thought, behaviour and culture" and to make the results of its members' academic work accessible to society and also to academics working in different fields.

 The body, which had a number of distinguished Fellows, published several dozen academic monographs and some books over the years and held regular events.
 These events usually included a series of six lectures by specialists per year, and a two-day seminar which is usually held in the Autumn.
 The aim of these was "to connect ideas across disciplines, across cultures, and even through history" and to bring about a broader, more holistic understanding by looking at issues from several different perspectives, with particular interest in human thought and behaviour and issues neglected by contemporary culture.

 In addition, the Institute supported projects in areas where freedom of access to facts was threatened, for example in the case of Afghanistan where assistance had been given to the United Nations Children's Fund (UNICEF)'s female educational projects.

 All the Institute for Cultural Research's activities were open to the general public.

 Notable contributors

 The institute published so many monographs and hosted so many lectures and seminars that only a small sample of notable contributors are listed here.

-See also People associated with The Institute for Cultural Research (category).